Northern AFC: Recent seasons

 Following a number of seasons where the club achieved limited success, and in particular some very heavy defeats in 2020, changes were made to the coaching and support staff ahead of the 2021 season.
-A change in approach resulted in recruiting promising local younger players, alongside experienced players like National League and Olympic Representative Goal Keeper Liam Little.
+A change in approach resulted in recruiting promising local younger players, alongside experienced players like National League and Olympic representative goalkeeper Liam Little.
 Increased preparation and a hard work ethic resulted in improved performances and eventually results started to improve on the pitch.
-The Men's Southern Premiership team ended the 2021 season winning 4 games and drawing 2 games, which included beating the 2020 reigning ODT Men's Southern Premiership winners Otago University AFC.
+The Men's Southern Premiership team ended the 2021 season winning four games and drawing two games, including beating the 2020 reigning ODT Men's Southern Premiership winners Otago University AFC.

-2022 saw the performances and results continue to improve further.
-Again, young promising local players were recruited to the club, and were provided with positive environment to train, play and develop.
-The Men's Southern Premiership team led the league for a long period in 2022, ending the season winning 9 games, drawing 4 games, and eventually finishing 4th place.
+2022 saw the performances and results continue to improve.
+Again, young promising local players were recruited to the club, and were provided with positive environment to train, play, and develop.
+The Men's Southern Premiership team led the league for a long period in 2022, ending the season winning nine games and drawing four, and eventually finished in fourth place.

-The steady progress made in 2022 continued into 2023 and despite some player movements in and out of the club, the Men's Premiership team continued to improve again, ending the season in 3rd place winning 8 games, drawing 6 games.
+The steady progress made in 2022 continued into 2023 and despite some player movements in and out of the club, the Men's Premiership team continued to improve, ending the season in third place.

 2023 was also a successful season for both Men's Southern Football Fletcher Cup and Men's Southern Football Division Two teams.
-The Fletcher Cup team finished runners up in the league and played in the final of the Chinese Charity Cup, and the Southern Football Division Two team won the league.
+The Fletcher Cup team finished runners-up in the league and played in the final of the Chinese Charity Cup, and the Southern Football Division Two team won the league.

 In 2025 Northern continued their strong performances winning the Southern Premier League for the first time alongside their first trophy in 49 years.
 Alongside this they won all 16 matches in the league while also being promoted via the playoffs to the Southern League.